-Arts Connect is Hilltop Artists’ community-based program for girls who are involved with the Pierce County Juvenile Court.
-The program consists of quarterly 10-week sessions in glass, ceramics, photography, printmaking, or other art forms.
-A team of adults, including professional artists, leads these weekly, three-hour classes at community sites, with support from probation officers and volunteers.
+Arts Connect is a community-based program for young women involved with the Pierce County Juvenile Court System.
+The program consists of two quarterly 10-week sessions in glass, ceramics, photography, printmaking, or other art forms.
+A team of adults, including professional artists, leads these weekly, three-hour classes at community sites, with support from probation officers, CASAs (Court Appointed Special Advocates), and volunteers.

 Hands-on projects are generated from group discussions and writing activities about identity, society, and healthy lifestyles.
-A family-style dinner is served and girls can arrive early for snack, homework help, or to talk with mentors about the week’s ups and downs.
+A family-style dinner is served and participants are welcome to arrive early for snacks, homework help, or to talk with mentors.

 Making a Difference

-At the beginning of each session, the girls discuss needs in the community – such as hunger, homelessness, and domestic violence – and the local nonprofit organizations that respond to those needs.
+At the beginning of each session, the young women in the program discuss needs in the community – such as hunger, homelessness, and domestic violence – and the local nonprofit organizations that respond to those needs.
 Through conversation over family-style dinners and while making art, they select an organization to support.

-At the end of the session, friends, family, judges, probation officers, and the public are invited to the showcase where the girls exhibit their artworks and read their reflections on their personal experience and journey through art.
+At the end of the session, friends, family, judges, probation officers, and the public are invited to a showcase where the participants exhibit their artwork and share their reflections, personal experience and journeys through art.
 They also educate the audience about a community issue, which they are empowered to help resolve by selling their artwork with the proceeds going to their chosen organization or by donating what they have made to enliven board rooms, entry halls, or areas where clients gather.

 Thank you so much for using your creativity to support our program!
 You’re amazing! – Prison Pet Partnership